Where to Install Smoke Detectors

 Electricity

 Alarms can be hardwired or powered by batteries.
-Hardwired smoke alarms have an internal battery backup system to keep working if the power goes out.
+Hardwired smoke alarms have an internal battery backup system that keeps them working if the power goes out.

 Due to their low cost and ease of installation, battery-operated smoke alarms only provide reliable protection if the batteries are regularly checked and replaced.